ndom91/checklyhq.com-nuxt/content/product/synthetic-monitoring.md

 <feature-row
 header="Tweak it"
-img="/product/transaction-monitoring/synthetic-howitworks-2@2x.png"
-imgWidth="610"
-imgHeight="291"
+img="/product/transaction-monitoring/synthetic-howitworks-2@2x.webp"

-> Use our in app debugger to iterate on your script and directly see the results.
+format="webp"> Use our in app debugger to iterate on your script and directly see the results.
 Add extra assertions, screenshots and navigation actions.
 Add the industry standard <b>Mocha and Chai libraries</b> for a familiar workflow.

   <div class="cta">
     <cta-link text="Learn more" link="/docs/browser-checks/using-mocha/"/>